PolymerElements/app-media/README.md

 </app-media-stream>
 ```

-You can use `app-media-stream` to record device screen.
+You can use `app-media-stream` to record a device screen.

-To capture screen in Chrome use `{"mandatory": {"chromeMediaSource": "screen"}}`
+To capture the screen in Chrome use `{"mandatory": {"chromeMediaSource": "screen"}}`
 video constraint:

 ```html